Which rabbit litter is best? Can the litter you use hurt your rabbit? Maybe, but it might not

 The Cedar and Pine Controversy

-Two online articles have almost singlehandedly destroyed the
+Two online articles had almost singlehandedly destroyed the

 reputation of pine shavings for rabbit litter.
 This is unfortunate, as wrong